cnmorgan/worlds-wiki/README.md

 [Here](https://www.worldswiki.com/worlds/Worlds%20Wiki/wiki/pages/Welcome) is a live version of the app.

+# Dependencies

+This project uses ruby 2.6.5 and rails 6.0.0

 # Running locally

 If you would like to just run a local version of worlds wiki do the following: